alphagov/govuk-frontend/src/components/button/README.md

 See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.

-## Introduction

-A button is an element that allows users to carry out an action on a GOV.UK page.
-Common use cases include allowing a user to **Start** an application or **Save and continue** their progress.
-A button should have a short text snippet that describes what it will do.

 ## Guidance and Examples

 Find out when to use the button component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/button).